Peterson Institute for International Economics: Criticism

-In an opinion piece for The New York Times published in 2016, Steven Rattner called the new building of the Peterson Institute "the locker room of the Team Globalization and Free Trade cheering squad."
-We should not close our borders or retreat from the world, said Rattner, but free trade has winners and losers, and "we need to be more sensitive to the losers and try to help," for example by redistribution of income through the tax system, which, he said, we haven't been doing.
-He goes on to state that Ross Perot was right when he said that the North American Free Trade Agreement would transfer American jobs to Mexico, particularly in manufacturing.
-From 2009 to 2013, employment in the American auto manufacturing sector rose by 23%, from 560,000 to 690,000.
-But employment in the Mexican auto sector rose from 368,000 to 589,000, or 60%.
-"I’m happy that 221,000 more Mexicans got jobs," he writes, "but let’s be honest: Absent open borders, many of those jobs would have been in America."
-He concludes by pointing out that wages in American auto manufacturing are down by 12.7%.
-Furthermore, American auto manufacturing compensation was $35.67 an hour; in Mexico, it was $6.36 an hour.
-Adam Posen, then the Peterson Institute's director, responded that “fetishization” of any industry was “immoral.”
+In an opinion piece for The New York Times published in 2016, Steven Rattner called the new building of the Peterson Institute "the locker room of the Team Globalization and Free Trade cheering squad".
+Rattner said that the United States should not close the borders or retreat from the world but that free trade has winners and losers, and "we need to be more sensitive to the losers and try to help", for example by redistribution of income through the tax system, which he said the United States has not been doing.
+He argued that Ross Perot was right when he said that the North American Free Trade Agreement would transfer American jobs to Mexico, particularly in manufacturing.
+From 2009 to 2013, employment in the American auto manufacturing sector rose by 23%, from 560,000 to 690,000, while employment in the Mexican auto sector rose from 368,000 to 589,000, or 60%.
+He wrote: "I'm happy that 221,000 more Mexicans got jobs, but lets be honest: Absent open borders, many of those jobs would have been in America."
+He concluded by observing that wages in American auto manufacturing were down by 12.7%, and that American auto manufacturing compensation was $35.67 an hour, while it was $6.36 an hour in Mexico.
+Adam Posen, then the Peterson Institute's director, responded that "fetishization" of any industry was "immoral".

-Chinese government-linked donors to PIIE such as Huawei and Ronnie Chan have attracted critical attention.